rochelleterman/PS239T/03_python-basics/0-0_Intro.md

 ![xkcd](http://sslimgs.xkcd.com/comics/wisdom_of_the_ancients.png)

 Here's the sad reality: When you're programming, 80% or more of you time will be spent debugging, looking stuff up (like program-specific syntax, documentation for packages, useful functions, etc.), or testing.
-This may only apply to beginner or intermediate programmers, but I doubt it.
+This does not just apply to beginner or intermediate programmers, although you will grow more "fluent" over time.

 If you're a good programmer, you're a good detective!